Key Locations of Oxidative Damage in Human Hair Keratins After Heat and Ultraviolet Light Exposure

 TLDR Heat and UV exposure damage hair structure by altering keratins.

 This study examined the effects of heat and UV exposure on human hair keratins, specifically Type I K31 and Type II K85, focusing on cysteine modifications that disrupt disulphide bonds.
-Using LC-MS/MS, researchers identified modifications like cysteic acid and dehydroalanine in both the amorphous and structured regions of the keratins after simulated styling and environmental exposure.
-These modifications compromise the structural integrity of hair by affecting secondary structural interactions, highlighting the potential damage from repeated styling and prolonged sun exposure.
+Human hair was subjected to treatments simulating one year of styling and environmental exposure.
+The research identified disulphide bond-disrupting modifications, such as cysteic acid and dehydroalanine, in both the amorphous and structured regions of the keratins.
+These modifications are crucial for secondary structural interactions, and their disruption can lead to a loss of structural integrity in hair, highlighting the potential damage from repeated styling and prolonged sun exposure.